martinResearch/DEODR/readme.md

 # Features

-* linearly interpolated color triangles with arbitray number of color chanels
+* linearly interpolated color triangles with arbitrary number of color channels
-* textured triangles with gouraud shading
+* textured triangles with Gouraud shading
 * derivatives with respect to triangles vertices positions, triangles colors and lights.
 * derivatives with respect to the texture pixel intensities
 * derivatives with respect to the texture UV coordinates